hltbra/rapidlog/README.rst

 Quick start
 -----------
-- Start rapidagent web server:
+Start rapidagent web server:

 ::

   $ rapidagent [settings file]

+Now web-server avaliable on localhost:6673
 If you will use rapidlog handlers, you will see messages in this pages.
 Easier way is

 ::